yegorsokolov/MT5/README.md

    2. To view experiment history run `scripts/mlflow_ui.sh` and open `http://localhost:5000`.
 14. **Upload logs** –
    1. Start `python scripts/hourly_log_push.py` in a separate window.
-This script commits and pushes the `logs/` folder every hour so log history is archived automatically.
+This script copies entries from `logs/` into the `Run logs/` folder and pushes it every hour so log history is archived automatically.
 Use Windows Task Scheduler to launch it at logon for unattended operation.

 15. **Keep it running** –
    1. Create scheduled tasks that start both `python realtime_train.py` and the